 The Golden State Athletic Conference and National Association of Intercollegiate Athletics are our governing bodies for sports.
-Intercollegiate athletics at HIU include women's soccer, volleyball, softball, tennis, cross country, track, golf, and basketball; men's soccer, volleyball, tennis, cross country, track, golf, baseball and basketball Scholarships are available, and all students are encouraged to contact the respective coach if they are interested in participation.
+Intercollegiate athletics at HIU include women's soccer, volleyball, softball, tennis, cross country, track, golf, basketball, and competitive dance; men's soccer, volleyball, tennis, cross country, track, golf, baseball and basketball Scholarships are available, and all students are encouraged to contact the respective coach if they are interested in participation.
 HIU is also an associate member of the National Christian College Athletic Association.